For attending a forum, you will typically need a visit visa or a business visa depending on the nature of your participation.

 Since independence, Kuwaitis have chosen democracy and shura as the basis for governance.
 A few months after the declaration of independence, Act No. 1 of 1962 was promulgated establishing the Constituent Assembly to draft a constitution that would define the system of government based on democratic principles.
 The elections were held on January 6, 1962.
 Twenty members of the Constituent Assembly were elected, and together with 11 ministers who constituted the executive branch drafted the Constitution of the State of Kuwait.
 The first written constitution in the region was adopted on November 11, 1962.
 The constitution includes five sections with 183 articles dealing with the state and the system of government, the basic elements of Kuwaiti society, public rights and duties, and public and temporary authorities and provisions.

-Experience the beauty and culture of Kuwait during your stay
+Experience the beauty and culture of Kuwait during your visit

 Iconic towers with an observation deck and restaurants offering panoramic views of the city.